13 Podzol Soils

 Other soils that have a Bh horizon more than 5 cm thick that occurs within the top of a clayey prismatic B horizon.

-Ultic-humose Densipan Podzols
+Ultic-humose Densipan Podzol Soils

 ZDH